bestimmaa/msfs-streamdeck/README.md

 # msfs-streamdeck
-A standalone application to turn the Elgato Stream Deck into a Flight Simulator interface
+A standalone application to turn the Elgato Stream Deck into an interface for Microsoft Flight Simulator.